Transportation Options From JFK Airport To New Jersey

 See Sections 5, 6 & 7 on our New York City Public Transport Resources page for more New Jersey transportation resources.

 We prefer calling.
-Live representatives have insider knowledge about the most efficient routes and the scoop on any service problems.
-When using Options 1-4, just ask, “How do I get to (my New Jersey destination) from midtown Manhattan?”
+Live representatives have insider knowledge, can tell you the most efficient routes and provide scoops on any service problems/delays.
+Just ask, “How do I get to (my New Jersey destination) from midtown Manhattan?”

-If using Option 5, ask, “How do I get to (my NJ destination) from Newark Airport?”
+If using Option 5 below, ask, “How do I get to (my NJ destination) from Newark Airport?”

 Remember, don’t ask for directions from JFK Airport because NJ Transit does not provide service to JFK.